hgrecco/flask-mdform/README.rst

 flask-mdform
 ============

-If you arrive here, you probably know mdform_.
+If you arrived here, you probably know mdform_.
 If not, briefly it allows you to write a form in an easy-to-read plain text format that can be parsed to produce a fully functional form.
 You can checkout its expressive syntax in the mdform_ repo.